slavrd/py-download-hc-product/README.md

-# Downlaod HC product
+# Download HashiCorp product

-A simple python script to download the latest or a specified version of an HC product.
+A simple python script to download the latest version of an HashiCorp product.

 # Requirements

-Python2.7 and the prerequsite packages described in `requirements.txt` / `Pipfile`.
+Python2.7 and the prerequisite packages described in `requirements.txt` / `Pipfile`.

 # Usage

 Script is not interactive.
-Define the product and its build that you want to download by setting the appropriate variable in the begining of the script.
+Except for the product the other build parameters need to be defined by setting the appropriate variable in the beginning of the script.

-Run the script `python download-hc-product.py`
+Running the script would usually require `sudo` to be able to install the binary.
+For example:

+`sudo python download-hc-product.py terraform`